BK Racing: Car No. 26 history

 On April 23, 2014, during a two-week hiatus between the spring Darlington and Richmond races, it was announced that Anthony Marlowe had acquired the No. 26 team from Swan Racing and merged his ownership with BK Racing.
 The 26 team's driver Cole Whitt was carried over in the transaction, with Marlowe being listed as the owner on the No. 26.
 The team inherited Swan Racing's Speed Stick GEAR sponsorship, and the company proceeded to extend their sponsorship for six additional races starting at the Coca-Cola 600.
 Additional sponsors (that were absent when Whitt and Marlowe were with Swan Racing), came on race by race, leaving only two races to be filled by Burger King logos.
 Scorpyd Crossbows joined the team for its first two races under the BK Banner.
 Iowa Chop House partnered with the team at Kansas.
-Rinnai Water Heaters came on to sponsor the team at Sonoma, then returned for Atlanta Motor Speedway and Loudon.
+Rinnai Water Heaters came on to sponsor the team at Sonoma, then returned for Atlanta and Loudon.
 Scorpion Window Film sponsored the car at Daytona in July.
 Axxess Pharma and their TapouT Muscle Recovery brand signed on for multiple races in June, starting with the first New Hampshire race.
 Anthony Marlowe's Iowa City Capital Partners came on to back the car at Michigan and Chicagoland.
 At Watkins Glen, local New York winery Bully Hill Vineyards sponsored the 26.
 A strong road course racer, Whitt qualified a solid 18th and was running in 19th when his brakes failed entering turn 1, sending him into the distant tire barrier in an eerily similar fashion as Jimmie Johnson's notorious Busch Series crash in 2000.

 At Richmond in September, Standard Plumbing Company signed on to sponsor.
 Uponor would sponsor the fall races at Dover and Martinsville, the latter of which resulted in an 18th-place finish.
 Moen was on the car for the second Kansas race.
 At Talladega, with Bad Boy Mowers sponsoring, Whitt led his first lap in Sprint Cup competition after staying out under caution.
 He would go on to post his then-career-best finish of 15th in the race.
 Fuelxx was on the hood for the penultimate race at Phoenix, unfortunately Whitt would be caught up in a mid-race wreck after an earlier parts failure.
 Whitt and the No. 26 finished the season 31st in both driver and owner points.
 Whitt did not return to the No. 26 for the 2015 season, moving to the No. 35 at Front Row Motorsports.

 Jeb Burton at Sonoma in 2015.